AnatolyKustanovich/bam2csv/README.md

 Then run the following code:

 python "path to bam2csv.py" --input_folder "path to input folder" --output_folder "path to output folder" --reference_fasta "path to fasta file"  --bed_file "path to bed file"

+# Conclusion
+The bam2csv converter will be a convenient intermediate data file that can be used for further processing of data (depending on scientist demands) to analyze or graphically present data/analysis results.